htc-ccis1505/fall-2017/_modules/program-flow.md

 ---
 title: "Module 3: Program Flow"
-summary: "A more in depth look at program flow and the use of flow-charting and pseudocode in developing and describing programs.."
+summary: "A more in depth look at program flow and the use of flow-charting and pseudocode in developing and describing programs."
 outcomes:
  - snap-variables
  - snap-if-else